Diffusion Models Memorize in Training -- and Generalize in Inference

-we find that state-of-the-art denoiser models exhibit a significant relative generalization gap between training and validation data (\cref{fig:gen-gap}).
+we find that state-of-the-art denoiser models show a significant relative generalization gap between training and validation data (\cref{fig:gen-gap}), indicating that they exhibit different reconstruction performance on training and validation data for a given noise scale.
 This behavior is consistent across all models and datasets we tested.
-We use the pretrained EDM2 \cite{karras2024edmv2} models to carry out experiments on ImageNet and pretrained as well as re-trained EDM \cite{karras2022edm} models to carry out experiments on CIFAR-10 and CIFAR-100.
+We use the pretrained EDM2 \cite{karras2024edmv2} models to carry out experiments on ImageNet and both pretrained and re-trained EDM \cite{karras2022edm} models for experiments on CIFAR-10 and CIFAR-100.
 The hyperparameters are as reported in \cite{karras2022edm,karras2024edmv2}, unless specified otherwise.
 Additional results for these models and datasets are available in the supplementary material.

-We observe that the relative generalization gap scales with longer training, larger model size, and smaller dataset size.
-In general, a large gap indicates that a model exhibits different reconstruction performance on training and validation data for a given noise scale.
-Note that this metric directly probes the model's denoising performance.

-In addition to a substantial generalization gap, we observe classical overfitting: during continued training, validation performance degrades (\cref{fig:overfit-illustration}, \cref{fig:gen-gap}, black line), while training performance improves.
-Crucially, both the relative generalization gap and the overfitting regime are primarily present at intermediate noise levels and sharply drop outside of this range.
-This observation raises the question of how the relative generalization gap arises and how samples generated with regular diffusion inference are affected by this.
+We observe that the relative generalization gap correlates positively with longer training times, larger model size, and smaller dataset size.
+This is consistent with findings of other memorization metrics, where the onset of memorization scales linearly with dataset size \cite{bonnaire2025diffusionmodelsdontmemorize,favero2025biggerisntmemorizingearly}.
+In addition to a substantial generalization gap, we observe classical overfitting: during continued training, the validation reconstruction performance degrades (\cref{fig:gen-gap}, black line), while the training reconstruction performance improves.
+Crucially, both the relative generalization gap and the overfitting regime are most evident at intermediate noise levels and sharply drop outside of this range.
+This observation raises the question of how the relative generalization gap arises and how samples generated by diffusion models are affected by this.